A list of the most popular German dessert recipes. Enjoy!

 Best when eaten fresh out of the fryer, these puffy yeast dough pulled donuts are a long time classic.
-Typically served with generous dusting of powdered or vanilla sugar.
+Typically served with a generous dusting of powdered or vanilla sugar.
 Popular all over Germany.
 Recipe here.

 Fresh apple rings are dipped in a very light, fragrant batter and fried to perfection.
 Best enjoyed still hot and with a scoop of ice cream.
 Recipe here.

 Possibly the most recognizable German dessert – the apple strudel, is fragrant with spices.
 Commonly served with vanilla ice cream or whipped cream.
 During Oktoberfest it is often offered dusted with sugar as seen above.
 Cinnamon sugar is another approriate finishing touch.
 Recipe here.

 Once again – this delicious treat is a favorite on the Wiesn but also at the Christmas markets.
 Easy to make with irresistible aromas and taste.
 Recipe here.

 These German sweets are popular all throughout fall – from Oktoberfest to the many Christmas markets around Germany.
 Recipe here.